Library-Distribution/ALD-API-docs/HTTP-API.md

 # Public HTTP API for ALD
-This describes the (planned) publicly available HTTP aPI for ALD.
+This describes the (planned) publicly available HTTP API for ALD.
 It will provide details about items, users and more.

 ## `Accept` header
 The `Accept` header can be used to determine if the response should be JSON (`application/json`) or XML (`text/xml`).